appbaseio/reactive-manual/docs/v1.0.0/components/ToggleButton.md

 ### Props

 - **componentId** `String`
-    unique id of the sensor, can be referenced in an actuator's `react` prop.
+    unique identifier of the component, can be referenced in other components' `react` prop.
 - **appbaseField** `String`
-    DB data field to be mapped with the component's UI view.The selected buttons create a database query on this field.
+    data field to be connected to the component's UI view.
 - **title** `String or HTML` [optional]
     title of the component to be shown in the UI.
 - **defaultSelected** `Array` [optional]
     an array of default selected label(s) to pre-select one or more buttons.
 - **data** `Object Array`
-    an object array of {label:label, value:value} kv pairs, `label` is displayed in the UI and `value` is the corresponding actual field value in the database.
+    collection of UI `labels` with associated `value` to be matched against the database field.
 - **multiSelect** `Boolean` [optional]
     whether multiple buttons can be selected, defaults to **true**.
 When set to **false**, only one button can be selected.
 - **showFilter** `Boolean` [optional]